The History of the YELLOW RIBBON

 LOOKING FOR THE YELLOW RIBBON IN THE ENGLISH ROOTS OF AMERICA

-The Puritans were certainly the movers and shakers of their time.
-And as the 1600's opened up they had high hopes for a brighter future in England.
+Our search takes us back to America's early beginnings.
+There does not seem to be any connection of the yellow ribbon with non-European people groups.
+So our search takes us back to the European settlers who came to the New World.
+The yellow ribbon tradition must have been carried in with the white settlers.
+But which ones?
+Could the Pilgrims or the Puritans have brought it to America with them?Let us pause here and check out the Puritans.
+The Puritans were certainly the political and military movers and shakers of their time.
+And as the 1600's opened up they had visions of glory and high hopes for a brighter future, both in England and in the New World.
 But they found that the social, political, and ecclesiastical powers had closed their doors to them.
 The royal powers, the aristocracy, and the English Church were immovable.
-They were stuck in the status quo.
-The Puritans were unable to bring in the changes they so desperately wanted to see.
-The Reformation was going far too slowly for them.
-But the Puritans now rising up in the English middle class were not ones to sit around waiting on ceremony.
+These English Reformers found themselves stuck in the status quo.
+The Puritans found themselves between a Rock and a hard place.
+They were finding it difficult to bring in the changes they so desperately wanted to see.
+The Reformation was proceeding at far too slow a pace for them.
+The Puritans now rising up in the English middle class were not ones to sit around waiting on ceremony.
 Their grievances were severe.
 And they wanted immediate action on their demands.

 The Puritans soon became the leading spokesmen in Parliament.
 Under the able leadership of Oliver Cromwell, they boldly took their demands for political and religious reform to the king.
 An awful feud arose between Parliament, and King Charles.
 The king was supported by the English aristocracy and by the Bishops of the Church of England.